scala-js/scala-js-website/doc/js-interoperability.md

 }
 {% endhighlight %}

-### Pimp-my-library pattern
+### Monkey patching

-In JavaScript, the pimp-my-library pattern is common, where some top-level object, or class' prototype, is meant to be extended by third-party code.
+In JavaScript, a common pattern is monkey patching, where some top-level object, or class' prototype, is meant to be extended by third-party code.
 This pattern is easily encoded in Scala.js' type system with `implicit` conversions.